sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 2) main.py handles the core loop, makes sure various pg and system components are correct or creates them. starts the data pipeline

 3) source_pg.py is the bridge between my code and pg, it gets the actual decoded wal data from pg (pg decodes it via wal2json which is the plugin setting I chose). now I have readable wal updates. this is in json

 4) these wal updates sent to apply_manager.py from main.py

 5) apply_manager.py will normalize the decoded wal data so it's easy to work with, it batches them together.
-Then sends the batch to my sink in sink_stdout.py which processes it. sink_stdout.py is basically a test file right now so it'll print those WAL changes to the console. if sink_stdout.py does everything successfully, then the main data loop will save the last_applied_lsn to the lsn table. otherwise it will retry processing that batch a few times. we know if it worked out not because it return like normal or raise an error.
+Then sends the batch to my sink in sink_stdout.py which processes it.     sink_stdout.py is basically a test file right now so it'll print those WAL changes to the console. if sink_stdout.py does everything successfully, then the main data loop will save the last_applied_lsn to the lsn table. otherwise it will retry processing that batch a few times. we know if it worked out not because it'll return like normal or raise an error (if it raises and error or crashes, I have it setup to where it'll pick back up where it left off).

 **Key Stability Features**
 At Least Once Delivery - No Data Loss
-- I only save the LSN is a WAL data batch is successfully processed
+- I only save the LSN if a WAL data batch is successfully processed
 - If I crash mid-processing or anywhere, I restart from the last saved LSN and reprocess (most recent lsn is saved in separte sqlite database)
 - Data re-tries processing on failure. it increases wait times between retries.